 It’s easy to give yourself an at-home facial massage.

-- Cleanse your face.
+Don’t: forget to cleanse your face before doing a facial massage.
 There’s no benefit to massaging dirt and old makeup into your skin!